 Software tools like Product Life-cycle Management (retail PLM) technology and Total Sourcing Management platforms will play an important role in the retail supply chain which, will enable accurate and faster management of product development, sourcing, quality, suppliers and factories.
 Retailers will be able to collaborate, communicate internally and externally to achieve real-time, accurate updates and notifications at every stage of the product lifecycle, resulting in faster speed-to-market and less quality related production issues.

 Global retail sourcing innovations have become an inseparable and reliable strategy for many of the industry’s leading retailers across the globe.
 Global retail sourcing innovations enable retailers to overcome the difficulties of communication and data management throughout the end-to-end product lifecycle.
-To learn more about today’s retail sourcing, product lifecycle management (retail PLM) and supply chain management (SCM) tools or for more information about CBX Software please Contact Us and if you like what you read, please follow CBX on LinkedIn.
+To learn more about today’s retail sourcing, PLM software (retail PLM) and supply chain management software (SCM) tools or for more information about CBX Software please Contact Us and if you like what you read, please follow CBX on LinkedIn.

 Writing by Yiping Hao, August 16, 2018